 Publishing has never been easier (really!).
 Indies can simply upload an audiobook, but also ebook, or print (with multiple/bulk content files).
 Then browse and select desired stores including Google Play Books to distribute to, with a click of a button!
 There is no need for an ISBN to publish an ebook or audiobook with PublishDrive, but you better have a nicely designed cover, edited manuscript, and content files (which we also help with).

 With PublishDrive, you can reach an additional 50 million potential listeners by reaching out to audiobook stores like Google Play Books or Kobo, subscription services like Scribd or Storytel, music service providers like Deezer, and digital library providers like OverDrive.
-That’s up to 70% of the list price to take home for authors.
+That’s up to 70% of the list price to take home for publishing authors.
 Or in the case of Google Play Books, 50% of the list price indies can earn without any commission taken out.

 So why publish print and audio with PublishDrive?
 We help publishers save time, increase royalty payouts, and get smarter about their business.